Yusuf Olaolu Ali

-Mallam Yusuf Olaolu Ali (born September 7, 1956), SAN is a Nigerian lawyer or law advocate, called to the Nigerian Bar in 1983.
+Professor Yusuf Olaolu Ali (born September 7, 1956), SAN is a Nigerian lawyer or law advocate, called to the Nigerian Bar in 1983.
 He is a Senior Advocate of Nigeria.
 He is the first Kuliyan Ngeri of the Ilorin Emirate (the number one legal advice of the Emirate), a title conferred upon him by the Emir of Ilorin, Ibrahim Kolapo Sulu-Gambari for his remarkable contribution to the growth and development of the Ilorin emirate.

 Early life and education

 Yusuf Ali was born to Alhaji Bisiriyu Olayiwola Ali, of Ilare quarters Ifetedo, in Ife South Local Council of Osun state.

 Career

 He has served as the chairman and Editor-in-Chief of the Nigerian Bar Journal.
 He has authored many books including "Anatomy of Corruption In Nigeria: Issues, Challenges, And Solutions" and "Two Decades Of Forensic Advocacy At The Inner Bar in Printprint".

 He is not only a legal icon but also a philanthropist, making contributions to humanity through the vehicle of the Yusuf Ali Foundation.